-Consult an outside source, especially where a name is involved.
+Consult an outside source, especially when a name is involved.
 The following sources, or ones similar to them, can be of great assistance in deciphering a name:

 Lists of given names and surnames.
 Consult the list of male and female given names and surnames available on this site.
-Numerous websites offer last name lists, such as:
+Numerous websites offer lists of last name, such as: